jefarth/book-search-engine/README.md

 * [Questions](#questions)

 ## Installation
 The following necessary dependencies must be installed to run the application properly: This is a live application deployed on Heroku here: .
 If you want to play with the source code yourself you can clone the repository to your local machine in a created folder of your making.
+From there run "npm i" to install all required dependencies.

 ## Usage
 To use this application: You can use the project deployed on Heroku here: [Book Search Engine](https://jefarth-book-search-engine.herokuapp.com/).